otmaneelallaki/HAX712X-DOS/README.md

 More generally, the result of our work will allow you to forecast the consumption on the date you choose with a certain accuracy.
 It will also be possible to forecast this consumption according to the source of electricity (nuclear, wind and gas).

+These predictions are made possible in part by obtaining very accurate and comprehensive data from the public electricity provider ENEDIS.

 ## Group Membres

 El Allaki Otmane otmane.el-allaki@etu.umontpellier.fr